February 07, 2026

 Modern science also acknowledges the benefits of fasting for mental clarity, detoxification, and self-control, making it easier for the younger generation to connect with these ancient practices.

-Celebrate Maha Shivratri with Ease and Devotion
+This year on 15 of February celebrate Maha Shivratri with Ease and Devotion

 In today’s fast-paced world, maintaining traditional rituals can be challenging.
 This is where platforms like Bhaktinama come in.